See the complete review in 102 Top Picks for Homeschool Curriculum.

-Essentials in Writing is a complete language arts program for grades 1 through 11 with teaching presented on DVDs.
-Grade 12 is due in the summer of 2014.
+Essentials in Writing is a complete language arts program for grades one through twelve with teaching presented on DVDs.

-The combination of DVD lessons and worksheets is equivalent in amount of content to other comprehensive language arts courses, and instruction on composition skills is more advanced than in most other programs.
-Composition skills are developed beginning in first grade.
-Parts of speech (but not diagramming skills) are introduced gradually, beginning in first grade.
+The combination of DVD lessons and manuals is equivalent in amount of content to other comprehensive language arts courses, and instruction on composition skills is more advanced than in most other programs....

 While there is repetition from year to year, much more time is spent developing writing skills rather than reviewing grammar.
 This means these courses are likely to appeal to students who might be bored with other courses that spend a great deal of time on grammar review each year.

-The publisher's website lists the table of contents for each course for grades and includes the number of class periods the course should require, the number of video lessons, the number of worksheets, and a list of each lesson's title.
-(This informaton is not in the downloadable files.)
+The publisher's website lists the table of contents for each course and includes the number of class periods the course should require, the number of video lessons, the number of manual pages, and a list of each lesson's title.
+(This information is not in the downloadable files.)

-Each level is packaged in a DVD case, with two to four DVDs per level, but the printed, spira-bound workbook is optional.
-With each set you receive a link for the downloadable worksheet files.
+Each level is packaged in a DVD case, with two to four DVDs per level, but the printed, spiral-bound workbook is optional.
+With each set you receive a link for the downloadable manual files.
 PDF files need to be viewed and printed from your computer while the video presentations can be watched on any DVD viewing device.
-Worksheets are designed with a large font, plenty of space to write (even for some composition activities), and some clip art illustrations.
-If you use the PDF files, you should probably print the entire collection out and have it accessible since the worksheets themselves make it clear when they are to be used; this information is not presented on the DVDs.
+Manual pages are designed with a large font, plenty of space to write (even for some composition activities), and some clip art illustrations.
+If you use the PDF files, you should probably print the entire collection out and have it accessible since the pages themselves make it clear when they are to be used; this information is not presented on the DVDs.

 Watch for High School Creative Writing and High School Technical Writing courses which are also in the works.